Retainage

-Retainage is a portion of the agreed upon contract price deliberately withheld until the work is substantially complete to assure that contractor or subcontractor will satisfy its obligations and complete a construction project.
+Retainage is a portion of the agreed upon contract price deliberately withheld until the work is complete to assure that the contractor or subcontractor will satisfy its obligations and complete a construction project.
 A retention is money withheld by one party in a contract to act as security against incomplete or defective works.
-They have their origin in the British construction industry Railway Mania of the 1840s but are now common across the industry, featuring in the majority of construction contracts.
+They have their origin in the Railway Mania of the 1840s but are now common across the industry, featuring in the majority of construction contracts.
 A typical retention rate is 5% of which half is released at completion and half at the end of the defects liability period (often 12 months later).
 There has been criticism of the practice for leading to uncertainty on payment dates, increasing tensions between parties and putting monies at risk in cases of insolvency.
 There have been several proposals to replace the practice with alternative systems.

 History and purpose

 The practice of retainage dates back to the construction of the United Kingdom railway system in the 1840s.
 The size of the railway project increased demand for contractors, which led to the entrance of new contractors into the labor market.
 These new contractors were inexperienced, unqualified and unable to successfully complete the project.
 Consequently, the railway companies began to withhold as much as 20% of contractors' payments to ensure performance and offset completion costs should the contractor default.
 The point was to withhold the contractor's profit only, not to make the contractor and its subcontractors finance the project.

 Given the often large-scale, complexity, cost and length of construction projects, the risk of something not going according to plan is almost certain.
 Accordingly, a common approach that contracting parties take in order to mitigate this risk is to include retainage provisions within their agreements.
 The concept of retainage is unique to the construction industry and attempts to do two things: provide an incentive to the contractor or subcontractor to complete the project and protect the owner against any liens, claims or defaults, which may surface as the project nears completion.
 Incidentally, owners and contractors use retainage as a source of financing for the project, contractors in turn withhold retainage from subcontractors, frequently at a greater percentage than is being withheld from them.